amandafeng001/weave/site/weave-docker-api/using-proxy.md

  * `--no-restart` -- remove the default policy of `--restart=always`, if you want to control start-up of the proxy yourself

+### Disabling Weave Proxy

+If for some reason you need to disable the proxy, but still want to start other Weave Net components (router, weaveDNS), you can do so using:

+    weave launch --proxy=false

 **See Also**

  * [Setting Up The Weave Docker API Proxy](/site/weave-docker-api.md)